-3.30 While selecting the resettlement site the suitability for housing purpose, land ownership and use will be verified.
+3.32 While selecting the resettlement site the suitability for housing purpose, land ownership and use will be verified.
 Only those sites which are amenable for issue of titles will be selected.
-If Government lands are not available, then private land acquisition will be initiated.
+If Government lands are not available, then private land will be acquired or procured through consent.
 The suitability of sites for housing will be confirmed from the District Administration and title will be issued to the DPs prior to the commencement of construction of houses.
 In case of resettlement sites, the minimum facilities described in Schedule 2 of RFCTLARR Act, 2013 will be provided.
 Consolations with the displaced families will be held to ascertain their acceptance.
 The resettlement sites will be developed if more than 20 displaced families are displaced in a continuous stretch of 5 Kms.
 In other cases individual sites may be offered.